darxtrix/resume/index.md

 ### Koinex.in, Mumbai

-`Dec 17-`
+`Dec 17-Oct 18`
 [Koinex.in](http://koinex.in) is the biggest cryptocurrency exchange in India.
-My role is of <strong>Senior Platform Engineer</strong>.
+My role was of <strong>Senior Platform Engineer</strong> and parallelly leading the platform and wallet services teams.
 <pre>
+<p> - Architectured and developed <strong>Pushman</strong>, a distributed messaging infrastructure powering the real-time <br/>  communications at Koinex. <a href="https://medium.com/koinex-crunch/pushman-the-koinex-standard-for-realtime-experience-4122d2715c92">More Info</a>
+- Designed and developed the framework for handling accounting of Ethereum blockchain based tokens to grow trade volumes.<br/>  Developed a robust asynchronous queuing engine to handle transactions to facilitate load balancing & retries.
+- Developed <strong>Koinex Loop</strong>, a peer to peer crypto assets transaction platform. <a href="https://koinex.in/loop">More Info</a>
-<p>- Responsible for designing and developing large scale systems.
-Refactoring out bottlenecks from the critical application paths to improve application response time.
+- Responsible for refactoring out bottlenecks from the critical application paths to improve application response time. <br/>  Refer to the <a href="https://www.mongodb.com/blog/post/digital-cryptocurrency-exchange-overcomes-scaling-challenges-with-mongodb-atlas">MongoDB</a> and <a href="https://www.cloudflare.com/case-studies/koinex/">Cloudflare</a> case studies for more.
-- Designed and developed the framework for handling accounting of Ethereum blockchain based tokens.
-- Designed and developed the charting data pipeline which produces charting data in near real time by running tranformations over data sourced from the data stores.
+- Designed and developed the charts data pipeline which produces charts data in near real time by running transformations over <br/>  data sourced from the data stores.
+- Developed <strong>Koinex P2P</strong>, an integration to deposit/withdraw fiat in peer to peer manner. <a href="https://medium.com/koinex-crunch/koinex-upgrade-3-0-0-inr-revived-cd6d82c6b7e1">More Info</a>
 - Used Node.js, Python, JAVA, Go for development and technologies/platforms like MongoDB, Redis, AWS etc.
 </p>
 </pre>